JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 #### Incomplete Types Resolving

 The second phase of type inference is the global Incomplete type resolution.
-At this phase, the `PhpTypeProvider4.complete()` method is called on each type provider.
+At this phase, the `PhpTypeProvider4.complete()` is called on each type provider.
 All Incomplete types are passed to the providers that created them.
 PhpStorm can access any information from other files to resolve the Incomplete type.